HarishDubbaka/Docker-k8s/Day13/Readme.md

   Easy to set up and quick to deploy applications.

 - **Decentralized Access**
-  Makes cluster management easier across organizations.
+  Multiple managers can share responsibility for cluster state.

-- **High Security**
+- **Secure Communication**
-  Secure communication between manager and worker nodes.
+  TLS encryption between manager and worker nodes.

-- **Auto Load Balancing**
+- **Built-in Load Balancing**
-  Built-in load balancing across services and nodes.
+  Requests are automatically distributed across service replicas.

-- **High Scalability**
+- **Scalability**
-  Easily scale services up or down.
+  Scale services up or down with a single command.

 - **Rollback Support**
-  Revert services to previous stable versions if needed.
+  Revert services to previous stable versions if updates fail.

 ---

 ## Docker Swarm Architecture

-In Docker Swarm, applications are declared as **stacks of services**, and Docker handles scheduling and execution.
+In Docker Swarm, applications are declared as **services**, and Docker handles scheduling and execution across nodes.

 ### Core Components